 About 19 800 tonnes of heavy fuel oil was spilled from the Erika as it sank, after breaking up in severe weather on 12 December 1999.
 The sunken bow section contained some 6400 tonnes of cargo and the stern section a further 4 700 tonnes.
 Operations to pump the remaining oil from the wreck were successfully completed by September 2000.
-Clean-up operations continue in some areas and are expected to be completed by the end of June 2001.
+The clean-up operations have been completed except for a few sites.